Print

 6. Add in at least 1 cup of chocolate chips and mix together.

-7. Scoop and roll dough into balls about 2 tablespoons in size and place about 11, evenly spaced apart on each baking sheet.
-Stick additional chocolate chips on top of the cookie dough.
+7. Scoop and roll the dough into balls about 2 tablespoons in size and place them spaced evenly apart on each baking sheet (about 11 per sheet).
+Stick additional chocolate chips on top of each cookie dough portion.

-8. Bake in the preheated oven for 9-11 minutes, or until the cookies are puffed up.
+8. Bake in the preheated oven until the cookies are puffed up, 9 to 11 minutes, switching and rotating the baking sheets halfway through baking.

-9. Let the cookies cool for at least 30 minutes, as they will be too soft to handle at first.
+9. Transfer to a wire rack to cool.
+Let the cookies cool for at least 30 minutes before serving, as they will be too soft to handle at first.

 Notes

-You can substitute all-purpose flour for oat flour.
-The resulting cookie is slightly chewier with a bit of a less nuanced flavor.
-I truly recommend sticking with the combination of buckwheat and oat flour, but the cookie turns out pretty good with all-purpose flour in place of the oat flour.
+You can substitute all-purpose flour for the oat flour.
+The resulting cookie will be slightly chewier with a less nuanced flavor.
+I truly recommend sticking with the combination of buckwheat and oat flour if you can, but the cookie turns out pretty good with all-purpose flour in place of the oat flour if needed.

-I recommend a light-colored pot to brown the butter because it makes it easier to see the golden milk solids.
+I recommend using a light-colored pot to brown the butter because it makes it easier to see the golden milk solids.
 If you don’t have a light-colored pot, that’s ok.
-Just make sure to use other senses to check when the browned butter is done.
-IT should smell very fragrant of deeply nutty butter.
+Just make sure to use your other senses to assess when the browned butter is done.
+It should smell very fragrant and deeply of nutty butter.